scribd/Weaver/README.md

 ```

-The `beaverdi` command line tool scans the Swift sources of the project, looking for annotations and generates an AST (abstract syntax tree).
+The `beaverdi` command line tool scans the Swift sources of the project, looking for annotations, and generates an AST (abstract syntax tree).
+It uses [SourceKitten](https://github.com/jpsim/SourceKitten) which is backed by Apple's SourceKit, making this step pretty reliable.

 This AST is then used to generate the dependency graph on which a bunch of safety checks are peformed in order to make sure the code won't crash at run time.
 It checks for unresolvable dependencies and unsolvable cyclic dependencies.
 If any issue is found, no code is being generated, meaning the project will fail to compile.